-For newbies to foam rolling, I'd work on one spot in a day, giving your foot a chance to get used to the new sensation.
+For newbies to foam rolling, we suggest that you work on one spot in a day, giving your foot a chance to get used to the new sensation.
 If you experience tenderness during a session, give your foot a day off between rolls.
 If discomfort increases while you roll, or feels sharp instead of dull, stop rolling right away!
-Come into the office to see me to make sure you're not creating new problems for yourself.
-Otherwise, I bid you, go forth and roll away.
+Come into the office to make sure you're not creating new problems for yourself.
+Otherwise, go forth and roll away.
 (With, that is, a few exceptions...keep reading to find out if foam rolling is not right for you.)

 I Have Diabetes.
-Can I Still Foam Roll My Feet?
+Can I Still Foam Roll Feet?